Determined to uncover the best Halloween events Ireland serves up during the haunting season? You’re not alone.

 This is a ticketed event and you are advised to pre-book your tickets which you can do HERE.
 More information is also available via that link.

-Railway Preservation Society of Ireland (SOLD OUT)
+Railway Preservation Society of Ireland (not running in 2023)

 Address: Departing from Dublin Connolly Station